The Ultimate Diet Guide to Planning Your Drug Detox Menu

 Deciding to detox is a difficult step for many people.
 But having a plan in place can make things go much smoother.
 Here’s what to remember when you’re planning your meals.

-However, be sure to talk to your doctor before trying adding vitamins to your diet.
-Every person’s body is different, and you may need more of one nutrient than another.
+A multivitamin can be extremely beneficial to kick-start your detox.
+Many people in recovery can benefit from a multivitamin that contains zinc, vitamin A, vitamin C and B-complex.
+You may even want to look into homeopathic supplements like turmeric, milk thistle, and green tea.
+However, be sure to talk to your doctor before adding vitamins to your diet.
+Every person’s body is different and you may need more of one nutrient than another.
 Also, certain vitamins can be harmful depending on what else you’ve been taking.
-Learn more about the best detox vitamins
+Learn more about the best detox vitamins.

 Sample meal plan

-takes 15 minutes to make, and you could pair it with some quinoa and steamed broccoli.
-It all just takes a few minutes to complete, and you’ll feel way better afterward than you would eat a fast food burger.
+Choose a protein, whole grain and vegetable.
+This easy salmon recipe takes 15 minutes to make and you could pair it with some quinoa and steamed broccoli.
+It all just takes a few minutes to complete and afterward you’ll feel better than if you ate a fast food burger.